TSBYT/UML/README.md

  ## Dependency loading
   UML allows for dependency loading.
   Basically, a needed dependency will load before loading the mod that is dependent on it.
-It also applies to dependencies itself.
+It also applies to dependencies themself.
   UML will load all the mods with no dependencies, and then remove the loaded mod guid from all unloaded mods dependency list, and then it will repeat the process.
   If no more mods load after one such process, UML will stop loading mods, and print missing dependencies to the console.